george-taschina/nest-nuxt-demo/README.md

 `http://localhost:3000/docs`

 > [!warning]
-> The docs page could render blank, if that's the case copy the json from `http://localhost:3000/docs-json` and paste it in `https://editor.swagger.io/`
+> The docs page could render blank, if that's the case copy the json from `http://localhost:3000/docs-json` and paste it in `https://editor.swagger.io/` to view the documentation

 This interactive documentation provides: